qbicsoftware/research-data-management/docs/upload/upload_measurement_data.md

 into the `User` field.

 ![An image showing the users home folder.
 You can see three directories named registration, error and upload.](./images/initial-user-directory.png)
-**Connect to the server:** Once you set up the site, you can connect to it by pressing `Connect` in the _Site Manager_.
+**Connect to the server:** Make sure you are in the network of the _University of Tübingen_.
+You can connect to the server by pressing `Connect` in the _Site Manager_.
 After connecting to the server, _FileZilla_ shows you the contents of your home directory.

 !!! warning
     When you first log in, the server will create some folders.
 Do not delete these folders!